EC President Ursula von der Leyen Reaffirms Commitment to Renewable Hydrogen and European Green Transition

 Credit: European Commission

 She attributed Europe's success to clear and binding targets set under the plan, which aims for 10 million tonnes of renewable hydrogen production by 2030.
-Additionally, the Directive mandates that by 2030, 42% of hydrogen used in industry and 29% in transport must be renewable.
+Additionally, the Renewable Energy Directive mandates that by 2030, 42% of hydrogen used in industry and 29% in transport must be renewable.
 These targets are binding, with Member States required to translate them into national law by May 2025.

 Despite the progress, von der Leyen acknowledged the challenges ahead, stressing the need to accelerate the creation of clean lead markets as part of the Clean Industrial Deal.
-The EU is focusing on developing the needed to connect large-scale hydrogen projects to end users, unlocking the potential of Europe's abundant renewable energy resources to help industries decarbonize.
+The EU is focusing on developing the infrastructure needed to connect large-scale hydrogen projects to end users, unlocking the potential of Europe's abundant renewable energy resources to help industries decarbonize.

 She highlighted that this transformation could drive down prices for products like clean steel, cement, fuel, plastics, and fertilisers, providing competitive advantages to European industries.
 By 2030, for instance, a mid-sized electric car made with clean steel would be priced similarly to one made with traditional steel.